aronsky/esphome-components/components/ble_adv_controller/README.md

   - platform: ble_adv_controller
     ble_adv_controller_id: my_controller
     name: Secondary Light
     # secondary: true.
-Qualifies this light as the secondary light to be controlled for FanLamp Lamp.
+Qualifies this light as the secondary light to be controlled.
     # Exclusive with any options for brightness / cold / warm
     secondary: true